 A disabled orphan escapes a hellish Romanian orphanage through adoption, only to grow up and discover he still isn’t free.

-IZIDOR is a coming-of-age, dramatic limited series that follows a disabled orphan’s struggle to escape his tortuous past and prove he is human and valuable, a “real” boy.
+IZIDOR (the limited series) is a coming-of-age, dramatic limited series that follows a disabled orphan’s struggle to escape his tortuous past and prove he is human and valuable, a “real” boy.
 His Pinocchio-like journey begins when Western media uncovers a secret long veiled by the Iron Curtain.

 The appalling conditions that warehoused these children were too brutal to reenact with child actors.
 Thus, the series depicts the orphanage scenes with a dramatic style of animation.
 This artistic choice allows the audience to experience an emotional connection to the physical and psychological anguish they endured, and also entrenches them with the orphans on their path through the series to truth and self-discovery.